Close

 Timer

-• Delivery teams: Teams that make things and deliver them to users (for example, development teams)
+• Delivery teams: Teams that create products and provide them to users, such as development teams

 • Service teams: Teams that support internal or external customers by handing incoming tickets